Print friendly version

 - David B. Sachar, Aaron E. Walfish.
 Crohn's Disease.
 Merck Manuals.
 Aigust 2006; http://www.merckmanuals.com/home/digestive_disorders/inflammatory_bowel_diseases_ibd/crohns_disease.html?qt=&sc=&alt=.

 - UC and Crohn's, a Web site for kids and teens with ulcerative colitis or Crohn's disease sponsored by the Crohn's & Colitis Foundation of America (CCFA).

 - Genetics Home Reference (GHR) contains information on Crohn's disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.